 If you cannot or do not want to tell your parent or guardian, or if they will not consent, you can go to court and ask a judge to allow you to get an abortion.
 This is called judicial bypass.
 You can reach out to the Repro Legal Helpline to get connected to a lawyer who will help you through the entire process.

 You will have to call the court and say you would like to schedule an appointment with the intake officer for a judicial bypass.
 To find courts in your area, you can look here.
 At court, you will have to fill out several forms—one is called a petition—that you can find here.
 After the intake appointment, the forms will be filed with the court.
 The judge has 4 days to schedule a hearing and make a decision.
 You can find a list of questions that a judge may ask here.

 You also can go to a clinic outside of the state where you live.
 Go to the Judicial Bypass Wiki and click on a state to learn about its abortion restrictions, which could be very different from Virginia.

 Where do you get your funding?

 We get our funding primarily from generous individual donors who believe no one should be denied an abortion due to financial barriers.
 Want to help someone pay for an abortion?
 Donate now.

 What are the different methods of abortion?

-Medical abortion is the use of mifepristone and misoprostol pills, or misoprostol pills alone, to induce an abortion.
+Medication abortion or self-managed abortion is the use of mifepristone and misoprostol pills, or misoprostol pills alone, to induce an abortion.
 This method can be used up to 24 weeks of pregnancy, but different doses and regimens apply, depending on the duration of pregnancy.